Ratel's (professional wrestling): Under Daisuke Harada's leadership (2017–2020)

-Hayata and Yo-Hey dropped the junior tag team titles to Hi69 and Ishimori at Navigation For The Future 2018 on January 27.
+Hayata and Yo-Hey dropped the junior tag team titles to Hi69 and Ishimori at Navigation For the Future 2018 on January 27.
 Hayata and Yo-Hey won the 2018 edition of the Global Junior Heavyweight Tag League as back-to-back winners with the previous year performance.
 During the first night of the 2018 N-1 Victory from August 30, Daisuke Harada dropped the GHC junior title to Kotaro Suzuki.
 Harada regained the title at Great Voyage in Yokohama Vol. 2 on December 16, 2018, in a bout with the stipulation that if Harada had lost the match, Ratel's would have had to disband.
 After the bout concluded, Yo-Hey turned on Harada and sided with Suzuki and Yoshinari Ogawa in their newly created stable of Stinger.

 On February 1, 2019, Hayata briefly turned on Ratel's to side himself with Yo-Hey in Stinger, only to turn back on the latters a few days later.
 Ratel's and Stinger shared a several month feud in the process.
-At Great Voyage 2019 In Yokohama on March 10, Hayata and Tadasuke unsuccessfully challenged Kotaro Suzuki and Yoshinari Ogawa for the GHC Junior Heavyweight Tag Team Championship while Daisuke Harada lost the GHC Junior title to Minoru Tanaka.
+At Great Voyage 2019 in Yokohama on March 10, Hayata and Tadasuke unsuccessfully challenged Kotaro Suzuki and Yoshinari Ogawa for the GHC Junior Heavyweight Tag Team Championship while Daisuke Harada lost the GHC Junior title to Minoru Tanaka.
 On May 19, 2019, Yo-Hey returned to Ratel's after the members of Stinger kicked him out of the unit due to winning the Global Junior Heavyweight Tag League alongside Hayata by defeating Suzuki and Ogawa in the finals.

-At NOAH GHC National Championship Sugiura vs. Nakajima on May 9, 2020, during a GHC Junior tag team title defense against Kotaro Suzuki and Yoshinari Ogawa, Hayata turned on Yo-Hey, joining Ogawa and Suzuki to reform Stinger, and declaring the titles vacant after relinquishing his half.
+At GHC National Championship: Sugiura vs. Nakajima on May 9, 2020, during a GHC Junior tag team title defense against Kotaro Suzuki and Yoshinari Ogawa, Hayata turned on Yo-Hey, joining Ogawa and Suzuki to reform Stinger, and declaring the titles vacant after relinquishing his half.
 Tadasuke then saved Yo-Hey and challenged Ogawa and Hayata for the vacant GHC junior tag team titles.
-Following Hayata's betrayal, Tadasuke officially announced the dissolution of Ratel's, with him and Yo-Hey going on separate ways after NOAH Stay Together Muta Fantasia one night later on May 10, 2020, where they fell short to Ogawa and Hayata for the vacant junior tag titles.
+Following Hayata's betrayal, Tadasuke officially announced the dissolution of Ratel's, with him and Yo-Hey going on separate ways after Stay Together Muta Fantasia one night later on May 10, 2020, where they fell short to Ogawa and Hayata for the vacant junior tag titles.